 RSSEO - RSJoomla's excellent SEO plugin for Joomla - we use this SEO addon on the website's we build using this CMS.
 This link provides 3 levels of subscription: 1 Year Single Site, 1 Year Multiple Sites and 6 Months Multiple Sites.

 SEO Settings for WIX by themselves (includes Basic, Advanced, Site Visibility, Google Search Console and Wix's SEO Wizard).

 The Beginners Guide to Social Media by Moz - Covers value, best practices, metrics and ROI, finding the right network and super guides to all social platforms.

 Getting Started With Social Media: A Resource Guide by Social Media Examiner - a super-helpful, nicely curated collection of the "how, why and what" of social media platforms.

 Step by Step Guide to Your Social Media Success by Simply Business - a practical flowchart, with the "best of the best" advice.
 Awesome!

-So what exactly is SEM?
-Or PPC and Paid Advertising for that matter?
-Search Engine Land have you covered.
+So what exactly is PPC (Pay-Per-Click) and Paid Advertising?
+Search Engine Land go into detail and explain.

 Are you a Small Business thinking of using Google Adwords?
 Cool, you'll find the SimplyBusiness Adwords Starter Guide super-useful.